Windows XP support

 Virtualisation allows an organisation to use one physical server to run several individual computing environments and is fundamental to cloud computing.
 Conversely, providers of cloud services have many servers as they cannot afford to have a single server for each customer.
 Instead, they virtually partition the data on the servers so that each client works in a separate instance of the same software.

-In an enterprise network, virtualisation and cloud computing are often used together to create a private cloud infrastructure, another growth area.
+In an enterprise network, virtualization and cloud computing are often used together to create a private cloud infrastructure, another growth area.
 As more and more companies see the benefits of private cloud computing, this also raises information security issues.
 Moving sensitive data to the cloud can be problematic as data about individuals may be personally identifiable and therefore needs adequate protection.
 There are also compliance issues if companies do not provide such privacy for their customers, including penalties.
 If customers become aware of failures in data protection they might take their business elsewhere and the company?s reputation will suffer, possibly irrevocably.

 BYOD (Bring Your Own Device)